bchelp/Blockchain-Contingent-Labor-Releases/README.md

 <h3>12/3 Release</h3>

 Invoice reconciliation will now be based on hours rather than value.
+Previously the blockchain invoice value in terms of currency (dollars for the US) was compared with the actual invoice the supplier generated.
+Now, it is the hours that are being compared which allows reconciliation to pass even when certain edge cases like additional taxes would have caused reconciliation to fail in the past

-Update to the Missing Timesheets Report to take contractors previous POs into account when displaying the list of missing timesheets
+We updated the Missing Timesheets Report to take all the contractors previous POs, active or inactive, into account when displaying the list of time sheets that are missing for a given week

 <h3>11/9 Release</h3>